We Should All Be Cooking with Fresh Turmeric

 Beyond its status as a culinary powerhouse, turmeric is also a prominent cultural symbol.
 It plays a role in celebrations such as weddings, during which turmeric paste is applied to the bride and groom's skin before the ceremony as a symbol of purity and divinity.
 People even decorate the entrances of their homes with rangoli—turmeric paste shaped into intricate patterns—to invite positive energy and ward off evil spirits.
 The ingredient is also a potent natural dye that can impart everything from fabrics to doughs with a bright yellow hue.

 When cooking with fresh turmeric, know that the ingredient should be sealed in an airtight container and stored in the fridge, where it should keep for up to two weeks.
 Keep in mind that many recipes call for peeling and then grating or cutting the root, so make sure to wear gloves to avoid staining your hands.
 When substituting dried turmeric with fresh, you should replace the powder with about triple the amount of the fresh stuff (e.g., 1 teaspoon of ground dried turmeric = 1 tablespoon of fresh turmeric).
-If you’re new to using fresh turmeric, or are looking for more ways to use it in your kitchen, here are some of my favorite ways I incorporate it into my home cooking.
+If you’re new to using fresh turmeric, or are looking for more ideas on how to put it to work in the kitchen, here are some of my favorite ways to cook with it.

 Make pickles.